-The Lanier Mansion, a National Historic Landmark, was completed in 1844 and is considered one of the greatest examples of Greek Revival architecture in the U.S. The historic mansion was built and owned by James Franklin Doughty Lanier, a banking and railroad developer.
-His mansion was considered the grandest residence in Madison with its massive Corinthian columns and detailed woodwork.
+The Lanier Mansion, a National Historic Landmark, was completed in 1844 and is considered one of the greatest examples of Greek Revival architecture in the U.S. James Franklin Doughty Lanier, a banking and railroad developer, built and owned the historic mansion.
+His mansion was considered the grandest residence in Madison, with its massive Corinthian columns and detailed woodwork.

 Today, tours of this magnificent mansion allow visitors to marvel at the beautiful spiral staircase, grand rooms, and the Ionic columns that separate the double parlors on the first floor.
 Visitors can also learn about the archaeological efforts that were started in 1990 and continue to this day.
 These efforts have uncovered amazing details regarding other buildings once located on the grounds as well as furnishings and décor used throughout the original home.

-Once guests have finished their tour of the mansion, they can wander the beautifully landscaped gardens and green space that surround the property.
+Once guests have finished their mansion tour, they can wander the beautifully landscaped gardens and green space surrounding the property.

 See Related: Best Father Daugther Trips & Vacation Ideas

 Address: 1200 W Washington St, Indianapolis, IN 46222, USA